Simucube/simucube-docs.github.io/docs/Accessories/ExtensionKit.md

 ![](assets/ExtensionStep6.svg)

 !!!
 Info
-    - Attach the quick release male part to the extension with a 3mm hex key, and the three (3) m5x12 countersunk hex screws included with your package.
+    - Attach the quick release male part to the extension with a 3mm hex key, and the three (3) m5x12 countersunk hex screws included with your package (sufficient torque ~5Nm).
 	- Pass the cable through the slot in part.

 ### Step 7